uspki/policies/certificate-policy.md

 X.509, Recommendation ITU-T X.509 (10/2012) \| ISO/IEC 9594-8:2014 (E), Information technology – Open Systems Interconnection – The Directory: Public-key and attribute certificate frameworks.

 ## Appendix D: Certificate Profiles
 This section specifies the X.509 version 3 certificate profiles, version 2 Certificate Revocation List (CRL) profile, and Online Certificate Status Protocol (OCSP) Response profile for the U.S. Federal Public Trust TLS PKI Certificate Policy.
-In cases where the profiles and Section 7 of this CP are in conflict, Section 7 takes precedence and is authoritative.
+In cases where the profiles and section 7 of this CP are in conflict, section 7 takes precedence and is authoritative.

 Certificates issued under this policy are categorized as CA Certificates or Subscriber Certificates.
-This Certificate Policy defines five (5) different types of certificates (See Section 1.1.3) and four associated certificate profiles.
+This Certificate Policy defines five (5) different types of certificates (See section 1.1.3) and four associated certificate profiles.

 | **Category** | **Certificate Type**  | **Profile**  |
 | :-------- | :----------------------- | :----------------------- |